How Much Does General Liability Insurance Cost in California?

 California general liability insurance premiums span from $34 monthly for tech businesses to $596 for construction or contracting related operations.
 Our analysis of California's industry costs reveals four patterns at the general industry level:

-• California's largest employing sector pays the 2nd most for GL policies: According to IBIS World, the healthcare sector was the largest industry area by employment and has the very high general liability insurance costs of $320/mo, or 68% higher than the California average.
+• California's largest employing sector pays the second most for GL policies: According to IBIS World, the health care sector was the largest industry area by employment and has the very high general liability insurance costs of $320/mo or 68% higher than the California average.

-• The vast majority of California industries pay below average prices: 84% of general industry areas in California pay lower than average general liability insurance rates and only food and beverage, childcare, healthcare and construction/contracting industries.
+• The vast majority of California industries pay below average prices: In California, 84% of general industry areas pay lower than average general liability insurance rates, with only food and beverage, child care, health care and construction and contracting industries above average.

 • California's largest sector by GDP is the cheapest to insure: Tech and information related businesses form the largest slice of the GDP pie in California and will pay the lowest rates.
-Similarly, the runner ups for 2nd and 3rd place have many industries that are close behind with consultants, marketing and real estate professionals being within the top 5 cheapest general industry areas.
+Similarly, the runner ups for second and third place have many industries that are close behind with consultants, marketing and real estate professionals being within the top five cheapest general industry areas.

 You can find your general industry area in the table below to see what you'll likely pay for general liability insurance in California.